Dynatrace/demo-netflow/docs/start-demo.md

 ## Start the system

-You will now start two containers:
+You will now start two containers on the same Docker network:

-1. nflow-generator (this is the device which generates the dummy netflow data)
+1. Dynatrace OpenTelemetry collector: Listens for incoming NetFlow data and sends it onwards to Dynatrace
-1. Dynatrace OpenTelemetry collector (this listens for incoming NetFlow data and sends it onwards to Dynatrace)
+1. nflow-generator: Dummy device which generates the netflow data

 ### Create a new Network